 Playa Uvita, Puntarenas

-Playa Uvita is one of the wilder Costa Rica Pacific beaches.
+Lined with dense forest and palm trees, Playa Uvita is one of the wilder Costa Rica Pacific beaches.
 It is located inside Marino Ballena National Park and can only be reached on foot.
-It takes about 20 minutes to get to Playa Uvita from the entrance of the park.
-However, the seclusion is not the only thing that makes this beautiful black sand beach Costa Rica special.
+It takes about 20 minutes to get to Playa Uvita from the park entrance.
+However, the seclusion is not the only thing that makes this beautiful black sand beach in Costa Rica special.

 Playa Uvita, Costa Rica